-All services to those who stay at the City Mission are provided without charge and are available for both men and women.
+All services to those who stay at the City Mission are provided without charge and are available for men, women and families.
 These programs are designed to build upon one another to give residents more time to address life issues.

 If you have any questions about Residential Services contact: